apache/openserverless-site/content/en/docs/development/actions/actions-nodejs/_index.md

 ---
 title: Nodejs
-draft: false
 weight: 30
+draft: true
 ---
+## Creating and invoking JavaScript actions

 This document is still 🚧 **work in progress** 🚧

-# Creating and invoking JavaScript actions

 The process of creating JavaScript actions is similar to that of [other actions](#../../actions/index.adoc#the-basics).
 The following sections